HEFTIEProject/heftie-textbook/book/2-creation.md

 print(level0_array[:, :, 0])
 ```

 The real power of OME-Zarr comes from not just storing original high resolution data, but including lower resolution copies alongside.
-This enables...
+This enables the low resolution data to be loaded when looking at the whole image, but as you zoom in higher and higher resolutions of the data are progressively loaded.

 Lets remind ourselves of the current datasets in our Image